ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

-In general, people have a love & hate relationship with µbenchmarks : they like it as long as they're favorable to their beloved language, and when it is not the case they find all kinds of excuses like "Oh, µbenchmarks are not interesting because they don't generalize to the situation encountered with more complex code where the timing depends on tons of other factors."
-Yes indeed, _sometimes_, but
+In general, people have a love & hate relationship with µbenchmarks : they like it as long as they're favorable to their beloved language, and when it is not the case they find all kinds of excuses like "_Oh, µbenchmarks are not interesting because they don't generalize to the situation encountered with more complex code where the timing depends on tons of other factors._" Yes indeed, _sometimes_, but

 0. We don't denigrate 100m sprinters because their performance doesn’t generalize to a